QuidLabs/IMO/README.md

 `npm install` from the root directory,
 `SHOULD_DEPLOY=true npx hardhat run`
 `--network sepolia scripts/`[deploy.js](https://github.com/QuidLabs/IMO/blob/main/scripts/deploy.js)
 `cd ./frontend && npm install && npm run dev`

+copy deployedAddresses.json into utils/constant.js
 if you run it again with `DEPLOY=false` make sure
 to comment out the `fast_forward()` line which
 2 years expends; `currentBatch` 17 is the last.